-TREASURE ISLAND -- Thanks to a donation by an area business, Treasure Island is now home to the first wheelchair beach bike path in Pinellas County.
+TREASURE ISLAND, Fla. — Thanks to a donation, Treasure Island is now home to the first wheelchair beach bike path in Pinellas County.

 - MobiMat RecPath installed a few weeks ago

-- 400 ft. long path donated by Gator’s Café and Saloon
+- 400-foot path donated by Gator’s Café and Saloon

-- Official ribbon cutting for path next week
+- Official ribbon cutting for path is next week

-The new MobiMat RecPath makes it possible for people in wheelchairs to feel the sand on their toes.
+The new MobiMat RecPath makes it possible for people in wheelchairs to travel across the sand.
 The 400-foot-long path cost more than $21,000 and was donated to the city by Gator’s Café and Saloon.